 - Subverted when Shinji has the chance to achieve his dream but he turns it away because it would doom the world he has saved — he says himself being so selfish would be unforgivable... and because if he took it, Ghost-Asuka would be alone.

-- Willfully Weak: For the most part of the first chapter Shinji intentionally keeps his sync ratio below Asuka's because he knows that nothing good will come from beating Asuka.
+- Willfully Weak: For most of the first chapter, Shinji intentionally keeps his sync ratio below Asuka's because he knows that nothing good will come from beating Asuka.

 - What the Hell, Hero?:

 - Shinji's reaction to Gendo's swift change from nice, almost fatherly figure to an uncompromising, uncaring nigh monster who orders, without flinching, the destruction of Unit 02 and Asuka, on the day Shinji was going to marry her.

 - Shinji EATS KAWORU.

 - Wrong Genre Savvy: Shinji assumes he's in a conventional Peggy Sue fic.
 The end of the first chapter gives him a rude awakening.
 Ghost Asuka assumes the story is every bit on the edge towards cynicism as the canon Evangelion; she starts to realize she's wrong around the point where she actually helps Shinji.